khuck/clangwrap/README.md

 Clang-based wrapper for C++ libraries

 This wrapper is based on the `tau_wrap` utility that comes with TAU.
-The only pre-requisite is a working Clang++ compiler.
+The only pre-requisite is a working clang++ and a working g++ compiler.

 To demonstrate this simple example, do the following: